Langham, Norfolk: Geography

 According to the 2021 census, Langham had a population of 355 people, a decrease from the 372 people recorded in the 2011 census.

-Church of St. Andrew & St. Mary
+Church of St Andrew and St Mary

-Langham's parish church is jointly dedicated to Saint Andrew and Saint Mary and dates from the Fourteenth Century.
+Langham's parish church is jointly dedicated to Saint Andrew and Saint Mary and dates from the fourteenth century.
 The church is located on Holt Road and has been Grade I listed since 1959.
 The church no longer holds Sunday service.

-St. Andrew's & St. Mary's features a stained-glass windows installed in the 1890s by Sir Edward Burne-Jones and a set of royal arms depicting those of Queen Anne which may be from an earlier reign.
+St Andrew's and St Mary's features a stained-glass window installed in the 1890s by Sir Edward Burne-Jones and a set of royal arms depicting those of Queen Anne which may be from an earlier reign.